sailfishos-open/docker-sailfishos-builder/README.md

 to the official SDKs, it doesn't use [Scratchbox2](https://github.com/sailfishos/scratchbox2) (SB2).
 Instead, it relies on running either native or through QEMU hardware emulation.
-When using QEMU emulation, expect very slow compilation speeds when compared to SB2.
+When using QEMU emulation, expect slow compilation speeds when compared to SB2.

+This environment can be used either on PC/server or in a cloud using container instances.
+If needed, in addition to work with the local files, it allows you to pull the sources from git repository before the build and push artifacts to S3 bucket.

 This build environment was created to address official SDK limitations encountered while packaging Qt 5.15 for Sailfish OS.
 You may want to use it if you have a project that is difficult or impossible to compile using the official SDK.

-It is recommended to use the environment with `podman`.
+On PC/servers, it is recommended to use the environment with `podman`.
 While docker may work as well, it is not tested with it.

 ## How to use it

-Preparations:
- 1. Clone this repositiory or clean it if you already cloned it with `git clean -dfx`
- 1. initialize submodule with `git submodule update --init`

-To use this build environment, you have to have clean sources checked out.
-If your sources have compilation artifacts, those could interfere with the building.
-As full build process is performed, make sure that the patches used in `%prep` stage apply.

 Builder images can be generated locally
 ([see below for instructions](#how-to-create-builder-images)) or pulled from [ghcr.io](https://github.com/orgs/sailfishos-open/packages?repo_name=docker-sailfishos-builder).

-With the builder image ready, go to the folder of your cloned repository root and run (for `sailfishos-i486-4.6.0.13`) build command similar to:
+To use, go to the folder of your cloned repository root and run (for `sailfishos-i486-4.6.0.13`) build command similar to:

 ```